The history of voice-over is the history of sound itself.

 The 1960s – Don LaFontaine

 LaFontaine deftly bridged the gap between the commercial and the cinematic worlds.
-Lending his voice to thousands of movie trailers, LaFontaine was one of the busiest voice-over artists in history.
+Lending his voice to thousands of movie trailers, LaFontaine was one of the busiest voice-over talents in history.

 While that concludes the first half of our exploration of voice-over history, we're not done yet!

 This industry has a vibrant early history that helped shape the media we take for granted today.
-Next week, in part two, we will look at the history of voice-over right up until the modern-day.
-We may even take a stab at predicting the future.
+In part two, we will look at the history of voice-over right up until today.